canaxess/ACME-fashion-house/3-improve-structure-of-webform/3-highlight-required-input/finish/README.md

 ## Solution
 * All required form controls have the word Required in the label of the control

+Deciding on simpler wording to highlight controls which have to be completed makes the form a little easier to understand.
+Additionally placing the wording within the `<label>` element ensures the text is announced by the screen reader when the control is in focus.

+### Code
 ```html
 <label for="first" class="correct">First Name (required)</label>
 ```